I am …

 But who actually owns these varieties?
 And who should they belong to?
 The current debate over patents on plants and animals illustrates the changing significance of cultivated plants: Whereas in the past varieties were still regarded as important cultural assets, today they are mostly seen and treated as pure economic goods.
 Seeds, however, are far more than just a means of production such as diesel, boxes, fleece, etc. As it forms the vivid starting point of every diet, we are convinced that there should be no private ownership of varieties or DNA sequences.
 To represent this belief, the non-profit association Kultursaat was founded in 1994 from the midst of the initiative group.
 The association is responsible for biodynamic variety development, variety conservation, breeding research, method development, public relations and breeding financing.
 You can find out more about Kultursaat e.
 V. and its current work here.

-- As a potential seed producer: Are you a commercial grower working on organic land to the standards of an organic growersorganisation?
-Come an speak to us and join the meeting of the Initiative Group.
+- As a potential seed producer: Are you a commercial grower working on organic land according to the standards of an organic grower organisation?
+Talk to us and join the initiative group meeting.

 - As a potential shareholder: You want to engage financially in our sustainable seed project?
 As soon as we plan a capital increase, we will inform about it prominently.

-- You can also become amember of Kultursaat e.V. and share in the further development and care of this cultural heritage.
+- You can also become a member of Kultursaat e.V. and participate in the further development and care of this cultural heritage.

 Bingenheimer Saatgut AG

-- is now operating in six buildings with a sta of 95 plus additional seasonal workers
+- is now operating in six buildings with a staff of 100 plus additional seasonal workers

-- around 106,000 customers buy seed from Bingenheim and grow open pollinated varieties
+- around 115,000 customers buy seed from Bingenheim and grow open-pollinated varieties

 - countless amateur gardeners buy Bingenheim seeds through various retail outlets